The Mathematics IA allows students to explore specific topics in the broader mathematical context.

 - Once you have a clear outline, start with the mathematics.
 At this point, it is the student’s choice whether they want to complete the mathematical calculations first and then type the entire IA, or simultaneously type the mathematical working and the IA together.
 There is no ‘correct’ approach and it also relies on the nature of the IA topic.
 So don’t worry if your classmates are already done with typing their IA but you’re still working on the mathematical part of it!

-- When you’re done with the math, work on your analysis and simultaneously start organising the IA.
+- When you’re done with the math, work on your analysis and simultaneously start organizing the IA.
 All IAs have an introduction paragraph, that acts like a short summary to the contents of the IA, and outlines the inspiration for the topic.
 The body of the IA has the mathematics and analysis, and the conclusion often has reflective statements as well as ways to extend the exploration.

 - Type the first draft.
 Breath.
 Do not see it for 2 days.
 Then look at it again, and make the required changes (if any).